 Note : –

-The provisions relating to application of arm’s length price are not applicable where such application results in reduction of income or increase in losses for tax purpose in India (“Base Erosion Concept”).
+The provisions relating to the application of arm’s length price are not applicable where such application results in the reduction of income or an increase in losses for tax purpose in India (“Base Erosion Concept”).

-DETERMINATION OF ALP UNDER SECTION 92C – [RULE 10B]
+DETERMINATION OF ARM’S LENGTH PRICE UNDER SECTION 92C – [RULE 10B]

-The methods prescribed for determination of arm’s length price in relation to an international transactions, are also applicable to determine the arm’s length price for specified transaction, namely : –
+The methods prescribed for determination of arm’s length price in relation to an international transactions are also applicable to determine the arm’s length price for specified domestic transactions, namely : –

 - Comparable Uncontrolled Price (‘CUP’) method;

 - Any other Method